zesarone/lispylists.js/README.md

 # lispylists.js

-this is a start to make some useful data structures in javascript that are useful and dynamic.
+this is a start to make some data structures in javascript that are useful and dynamic.

 right now it has the following: